Armed forces training and education officers help to provide learning and development opportunities for serving personnel

-The Royal Navy and the RAF will consider applications form graduates with British, Irish, Commonwealth and British/dual citizenship.
+The Royal Navy and the RAF will consider applications from graduates with British, Irish, Commonwealth and British/dual citizenship.
 To apply to the RAF, graduates must have lived in the UK for at least three years before they apply to join.

 The Army and the RAF follow a similar process.

-You will need to show:
+You'll need to show:

-- communication skills;
+- communication skills

-- self-motivation and flexibility;
+- self-motivation and flexibility

-- ability to lead and motivate;
+- the ability to lead and motivate

 - a good level of physical fitness.